Nationalization: Expropriation

+Expropriation is the seizure of private property by a public agency for a purpose deemed to be in the public interest.
+It may also be used as a penalty for criminal proceedings.
+Expropriation differs from eminent domain in that the property owner is not compensated for the seized property.
+Unlike eminent domain, expropriation may also refer to the taking of private property by a private entity authorized by a government to take property in certain situations.

+Due to political risks that are involved when countries engage in international business, it is important for investors to understand the expropriation risks and laws within each of the countries in which business is conducted.

 Marxist theory

-The term appears as "expropriation of expropriators (ruling classes)" in Marxist theory, and also as the slogan "Loot the looters!" ("грабь награбленное"), which was very popular during the Russian October Revolution.
+The term appears as "expropriation of expropriators (ruling classes)" in Marxist theory, and also as the slogan "Loot the looters!" ("грабь награбленное"), which was very popular during the Russian Revolution.
 The term is also used to describe nationalization campaigns by communist states, such as dekulakization and collectivization in the USSR.

 However, nationalization is not a specifically socialist strategy, and Marxism's founders were skeptical of its value.
 As Engels put it:

-Nikolai Bukharin also criticised the term 'nationalisation', preferring the term 'statisation' instead.
+Nikolai Bukharin also criticised the term nationalisation, preferring the term statisation instead.